KyleKulas/Flight_Delay_Prediction/README.md

 # Mid-Term Project

 ## Flights Delay Prediction
-By Kyle, Yusir and Arash
+By Kyle, Yusri and Arash